 - 1. The following equipment rules will apply for Group B OPC. - A. All reinforced cockpit tunnel hulls, or hulls that have had a reinforced cockpit added, must have been built prior to 1993.
-The only exception would be a modern hull manufactured to meet the definition of built "in the spirit of Vintage" - B. No hull originally built with a capsule / cell shall participate in V&H with the hull modified to remove the cell / capsule.
-Hulls that were built with a reinforced cockpit or built without a reinforced cockpit but subsequently added are subject to inspection by an APBA approved reinforced cockpit design builder, a qualified OPC Safety Inspector, or qualified individual designated by the V&H Chairman, and by an approved V&H inspector.
+The only exception would be a modern hull manufactured to meet the definition of built "in the spirit of Vintage" "in the spirit of Vintage". - B. No hull originally built with a capsule / cell capsule/cell shall participate in V&H with the hull modified to remove the capsule / cell capsule/cell.
+Hulls that were built with a reinforced cockpit cockpit, or built without a reinforced cockpit but subsequently added added, are subject to inspection by an APBA approved reinforced cockpit design builder, a qualified OPC Safety Inspector, or qualified individual designated by the V&H Chairman, and by an approved V&H inspector.
 The inspection shall address the hull and reinforced cockpit's adherence to construction specifications in effect in 1994 as a minimum and fitness for use (free from defects such as delamination, wet core material, structural fracture, etc.) in V&H events.
 All holes, slots, openings, etc. added must be sealed with epoxy to prevent moisture intrusion.
 See attached appendix for reinforced cockpit construction details.